Javascript is not enabled.

 What’s more, difficulty in getting the vaccine may have discouraged those who sought it out early on.
 The company that makes the vaccine couldn’t keep up with the initial demand, resulting in long waiting lists at pharmacies.
 (It’s more widely available now.)

-Also, there’s the ouch factor — not the needle, but the way the body initially responds to the vaccine itself.
-“This is a moderately reactogenic vaccine, meaning 20 to 30 percent of people may get a fever, along with pain and swelling at the injection site,” says Gregory Poland, M.D., an infectious disease expert and founder of the Mayo Clinic’s Vaccine Research Group.
-However, Poland notes, the second dose tends to cause less of a reaction, so people do better with it.
+“This is a moderately reactogenic vaccine, meaning 20 to 30 percent of people may get a fever, along with pain and swelling at the injection site,” says Dr. Gregory Poland, an infectious disease expert and founder of the Mayo Clinic’s Vaccine Research Group.
+However, he notes, the second dose tends to cause less of a reaction, so people do better with it.

-Besides, Schaffner reasons, “Having your arm hurt for a day or so is a small price to pay to avoid this infection.”
-In fact, he notes, “I couldn’t be more insistent and enthusiastic about any vaccine more than the shingles vaccine.”
+Besides, Schaffner says, “having your arm hurt for a day or so is a small price to pay to avoid this infection.”

 What to know about the shingles vaccine

-Who needs it?
-The CDC recommends that everyone 50 and older get Shingrix, even if they had the earlier recommended vaccine Zostavax or if they’ve already had a bout of shingles.
 Older adults should also get this vaccine, whether or not they remember having had chickenpox as a child.
 Why?
 More than 99 percent of Americans over the age of 40 have been exposed to the varicella-zoster virus, even if they don’t recall getting chickenpox.

 How often?
 It’s not an annual vaccine, like the flu shot.
-You only need to complete the series once (it’s two doses spaced two to six months apart).
+You need to complete the series only once (it’s two doses spaced two to six months apart).
 The vaccine is more than 90 percent effective after you’ve had both shots.

-Why do you need it?
-One in 3 people will get painful, occasionally debilitating shingles, usually after age 50, and the risk increases as we get older.
-By age 85, half of adults will have experienced at least one outbreak.
-Medicare enrollees with Part D don’t have any out-of-pocket costs for vaccines that the CDC Advisory Committee on Immunization Practices recommends for adults, including the shingles vaccine, under the Inflation Reduction Act of 2022.
+Medicare enrollees with Part D don’t have any out-of-pocket costs for vaccines that the CDC’s Advisory Committee on Immunization Practices recommends for adults, including the shingles vaccine, under the 2022 prescription drug law.
 This rule went into effect Jan.
 1, 2023, and national data suggests it has helped increase the number of older adults getting vaccinated for shingles.
-According to a federal report published in May, nearly 4 million Medicare Part D enrollees received a free shingles vaccine in 2023, up from 2.7 million who received the shot in 2021.

-Conversely, another large retrospective study, published in 2022 in The Journal of Infectious Diseases, suggests that the Shingrix vaccine may offer a reduction in COVID-19 risk of diagnosis or hospitalization.
+COVID-19: A large retrospective study, published in 2022 in The Journal of Infectious Diseases, suggests that the Shingrix vaccine may offer a reduction in COVID-19 risk of diagnosis or hospitalization.

-Researchers studied data from the electronic health records of Kaiser Permanente Southern California members age 50 and older, between March 1 and Dec.
-31, 2020.
 One analysis compared COVID-19 diagnoses and hospitalizations between people who had received at least one dose of the shingles vaccine and those who had not.
 The other analysis examined shingles vaccination status among people who tested positive for COVID and people whose tests were negative.

 What they found: Individuals who received at least one dose of the Shingrix vaccine were 16 percent less likely to be diagnosed with COVID-19.
 Shingles vaccine recipients were also 32 percent less likely to be hospitalized during the trial period.

-Researchers think the vaccine may train the body to react more efficiently to any pathogen it encounters, including the coronavirus.
-“Our thought was that the shingles vaccine could potentially ramp up the immune system in a way that would also protect against COVID-19,” Bradley Ackerson, M.D., one of the lead authors of the study, said in a news release.
+“Our thought was that the shingles vaccine could potentially ramp up the immune system in a way that would also protect against COVID-19,” Dr. Bradley Ackerson, one of the study’s lead authors, said in a news release.

-However, the researchers stress that people should not use these results as an excuse not to get COVID-19 shots.
+However, the researchers stress that people should not use these results as an excuse to not get COVID-19 shots.

 Unlock Access to AARP Members Edition